Repairing And Preventing Floor Problems

 Noisy Floor - Caused by lack of insulation or sound proofing.
 Correct by adding sound proofing material(recommended) or insulation.

 Prevent by properly preparing the subfloor, add sound proofing as needed.

-Floor Feels Spongy - Caused by loose floor boards due to lack of fasteners, adhesive, or uneven surface.
-Repair by removing floor boards, prepare subfloor with leveling compound, use proper amount of adhesive or fastener.
+Floor Feels Spongy - Caused by loose wood floor boards due to lack of fasteners, adhesive, or uneven surface.
+Repair by removing wood floor boards, prepare subfloor with leveling compound, use proper amount of adhesive or fastener.

 Prevent by preparing subfloor properly, using the correct amount of fastener or adhesive.